GiooG/emunes/README.md

 # Changelogs
 -v003
-~SOUND FINALLY IMPLEMENTED YAAAY, however is really wonky and works only on 64bit PCs ;(
+~SOUND FINALLY IMPLEMENTED YAAAY, however is really wonky and works only on 64bit PCs ;( ^rev1:
+~Escape for quitting not working in v003, rev1 fixed it ~Minor fixes/optimizations

 -v002:
 ~minor optimizations